-You know the drill: When you’re out running errands with baby, you give him your keys or your cell phone to keep him from going nuts in the grocery store (we’ve all done it!).
+We’ve all been there: You’re out running errands with baby, and to keep him from going nuts in the grocery store, give him your keys or cell phone.
 But is it really safe to give baby certain everyday objects?
 We had experts give us the inside scoop on what baby shouldn’t be playing with.

-Babies love the shininess and sounds of keys — and the real deal are way more fun than those plastic keys — but are they really okay for baby to fiddle with?
+Babies love the shininess and sounds of metal keys, but are they really okay for baby to fiddle with?
 Jeffrey Berkowitz, MD, a pediatrician at Pediatric Specialists of Plano in Texas, says nope.
-“Keys are made of brass, which may contain small amounts of lead,” says Berkowitz.
+“Keys are made of brass, which may contain small amounts of lead,” he explains.
 “Additionally, keys can cause injury to the mouth if the child falls while he’s sucking on them.”
 Instead, stick to the plastic ones.
-They might not be as shiny, but at least he can put them in his mouth without harming himself.
-Or if baby likes the cold feel of the metal in his mouth, we love the teething jewelry from Momma’s Jewels.
-Baby grabs at your necklace when you’re holding him anyway, so why not splurge for a sterling-silver one that’s specifically designed so baby can chomp away safely?
+They might not be as shiny, but at least baby can put them in his mouth without harming himself.
+Or if baby likes the cold feel of the metal in his mouth, try out these kleynimals (starting from $11, Kleynimals.com)—they’re non-toxic, eco-friendly and baby-safe.

-It’s pretty common to let babies play with iPads, especially since now there are plenty of kid-friendly apps.
-But the American Academy of Pediatrics recommends that children under two years old shouldn’t be exposed to screens, like the ones on tablets, smartphones and TVs.
+Giving baby an iPad to play with might seem totally natural, especially with so many kid-friendly apps out there.
+But the American Academy of Pediatrics (AAP) recommends that, aside from video-chatting, babies under 18 months shouldn’t be exposed to screens, including tablets, smartphones and TVs.
 (Even for babies 18 months and older, the AAP advises parents to limit baby’s screentime to educational content like Sesame Street and PBS.)
-That’s because research has found that kids under 2 still learn best from unstructured, unplugged playtime and learn more from live presentations than from video.
-Monica Vila, founder of TheOnlineMom.com, a website that helps parents protect their kids when it comes to exposing them to technology, says, “Even though manufacturers come out with great, colorful apps for kids, they’re not designed for a baby or a small child to play with on his own; they’re designed for parents and babies to play with together,” says Monica Vila, founder of TheOnlineMom.com, a website that educates parents about healthy digital consumption.
+That’s because research has found that kids under 2 still learn best from unstructured, unplugged playtime, and a media overload can interfere with face-to-face interactions, physical activity and sleep.
+“Even though manufacturers come out with great, colorful apps for kids, they’re not designed for a baby or a small child to play with on his own—they’re designed for parents and babies to play with together,” says Monica Vila, founder of TheOnlineMom.com, a website that educates parents about healthy digital consumption.
 Plus, electronic tablets have glass screens and batteries with electrical charges.
-“It won’t take a lot for a baby to bite it or drop it, and batteries or liquids inside of the tablet can come out,” says Vila.
+“It wouldn’t take a lot for a baby to bite it or drop it, and batteries or liquids inside of the tablet can come out,” Vila says.
 “Those aren’t safe for eating.”

-Have you seen those 10 o’clock news reports that say cell phones have traces of poop on them?
-Gross!
-Knowing that cell phones are riddled with germs is probably enough reason not to let baby touch yours or put it in his mouth.
-“These phones that might be covered with germs could cause serious illness,” says Berkowitz.
-Also, like remotes and iPads, cell phones have small pieces and batteries, which won’t be safe for baby if he puts them in his mouth.
+Have you seen those news reports that say cell phones have traces of poop on them?
+(Gross!)
+Knowing that cell phones are riddled with germs is probably reason enough not to let baby touch your phone or put it in her mouth.
+“These phones that might be covered with germs could cause serious illness,” Berkowitz says.
+Also, like remotes and iPads, cell phones contain batteries and other small parts, which aren’t safe for baby if she puts them in her mouth.
 Instead, get baby a toy cell phone—there are plenty that are much more kid-friendly and a lot more fun than a grown-up phone.
-Try the Sesame Street Elmo Cell Phone ($12, Amazon.com).
+Try the Playskool Sesame Street Smartphone ($10, Amazon.com).

-Your baby might come across your coin purse or jar and want to rattle it or play with the shiny things inside, but don’t let him.
-“Coins are a choking hazard and can cause tracheal, esophageal or intestinal obstruction,” says Berkowitz.
+Baby might come across your jar of loose change and want to rattle it or play with the shiny things inside, but don’t let him.
+“Coins are a choking hazard and can cause tracheal, esophageal or intestinal obstruction,” Berkowitz says.
 So not worth the risk.
 Make sure there aren’t any coins lying around the house or car where baby might reach them.
 Instead, point baby in the direction of the Fisher-Price Laugh & Learn Piggy Bank ($15, Buybuybaby.com), which comes complete with plastic coins.

 Maybe you and baby are doing a crafts project or you’re showing baby how to draw.
-“Most markers and pens are nontoxic but can cause injury if the child pokes themselves with it,” says Berkowitz.
-If baby puts the pen cap or crayon in his mouth, he could choke.
-Also, for the sake of your home decor, keep baby away from them.
-Marker, crayon and pen marks all over your walls and floor won’t be a pretty sight.
-You should hold off on letting baby use crayons and markers until he’s a toddler, and you should supervise him even then.
+“Most markers and pens are nontoxic but can cause injury if the child pokes themselves with it,” Berkowitz says.
+If baby puts the pen cap or crayon in her mouth, she could choke.
+Also, for the sake of your home decor, keep baby away from them—marker, crayon and pen marks all over your walls and floor won’t be a pretty sight.
+You should hold off on letting baby use crayons and markers until she’s a toddler, and even then they call for supervision.
 When it’s time for your tot to use markers and crayons, look for nontoxic and washable ones, like the My First Crayola Easy Grip Washable Markers ($6, Crayola.com).